Tennis injuries: Knee

 Patellar tendinopathy is an overuse injury of the patellar tendon.
-Its more common name is Jumper’s knee.
-Common injury in tennis players due to constant jarring, jumping, and quick changes of motion while in play.
+Its more common name is jumper's knee, and it is a common injury in tennis players due to constant jarring, jumping, and quick changes of motion while in play.
 Common symptoms are pain below the knee cap, or an aching pain after playing.
-Recovery for Jumping knee includes strengthening the thigh muscle, stretching the front and back of the thigh, hamstrings, quadriceps, and coordination training.
+Recovery for jumping knee includes strengthening the thigh muscle, stretching the front and back of the thigh, hamstrings, quadriceps, and coordination training.

 Another more permanent knee injury is chondromalacia.
 Unlike jumper’s knee, this injury is unreversible.
 Symptoms are pain in the front of the kneecap.
 This condition is due to the gradual breakdown of the cartilage in the knee.

-Stress Fractures
+Stress fractures

 Stress fractures are considered one of the most common injuries in athletes.
 In tennis, stress fractures are due to repetitive jarring and excessive submaximal loads on bones and muscles.
 The number one symptom of stress fractures is pain.
 Symptoms of stress fractures in the feet include tenderness and swelling.
 Stress fractures are common in hands, feet, shins, and the last five vertebrae of the back.
 Female tennis players are set at higher risk to stress fractures than males.

 Wrist and arm stress fractures can lead to greater issues such as tendonitis.